andrewmurphy353/curo-calculator/README.md

 By default all conventions, except EU 2008/48/EC, compute time intervals between cash flows with reference to the dates of adjacent cash flows.
 To perform XIRR (eXtended Internal Rate of Return) based calculations, where time intervals are computed with reference to the first drawdown date, simply pass the appropriate argument to the respective day count convention constructor (refer to code documentation for details).

-When the Actual ISDA convention is used in this manner the XIRR result is identical to that produced by the similar Microsoft Excel XIRR function.
+When the Actual ISDA convention is used in this manner the XIRR result is similar to that produced by the similar Microsoft Excel XIRR function (it only differs as Excel uses the Actual/365 convention which doesn't account for leap days).

 ## Installation